ryanblock/simplisafe/readme.md

 ### Config object

-The following configuration keys are **required** if not passing the environment variables noted above:
+The following configuration keys are **required** if not using the environment variables noted above:

 - `email` - - **string** - the email associated with your Simplisafe account
 - `password` - - **string** - your Simplisafe password